tamerobots/dotf/README.md

 You can look in /extras/cheatsheets/ for a list of cheatsheet textfiles you can call in this way.

+### Toolscripts ###

+There are a few tool scripts I have written in bash for niche purposes.
+These are in /dotf/extras/toolscripts/

 ### Thanks ###
 Thanks to [github.com/davejamesmiller](https://www.github.com/davejamesmiller), [github.com/michaeljsmalley](https://www.github.com/michaeljsmalley) and others.